42skillz/huggy-bear/README.md

 ---
 # Veggie-Vegan food

-### Le potager du Marais
+### Le potager du Marais (Best VEGGIE restaurant in PARIS?)
 Apparently one of the best VEGGIE restaurant of Paris (I experienced it twice but I'm not an expert ;-).
-Tiny place (reservation mandatory) but really good and fresh *cuisine*.
+Tiny place (reservation mandatory) but really good, original and fresh *cuisine*.

 __Price:__ medium